Planning, Housing and Sustainability

-- promoting long-term sustainability and community quality through comprehensive, strategic planning and application of sustainability principles to guide new development and redevelopment in the city;
+- Promoting long-term sustainability, resilience and community quality through comprehensive, strategic planning and application of the community's values and sustainability principles in guiding preservation, new development and redevelopment in the city;

-- engaging the community to promote education and action for community sustainability; and
+- Engaging the community to promote education and facilitate action for community sustainability and resilience; and

-- supporting others in the city organization and community to help carry out their missions in service of the community's sustainability goals.
+- Supporting others in the city organization and community to carry out their mission in service of the community's planning, housing and sustainability goals.

 Planning and Development Services (P&DS)